fdazen/fda-documentation/operation_reports.md

-The _Departures Report_ lists all of the reservation due to check-out for a particular date.
+The _Departures Report_ displays all of those reservations that are due to check-out a particular date/date range.
 It can be sorted alphabetically or by room number.
 This report will come useful to understand the volume of departures for a selected date or date range.